Another global bank is leaving Guam

 • Citibank shut down its Guam office in December 2015 after having established a footprint on the island for more than 40 years.

 • HSBC exited Guam in 2002 after having been on the island since 1976.
-Guam tourism's decline as a result of the Asian financial crisis from the late 1990s to 2002 helped to show HSBC the exit door on Guam.
+The decline of Guam tourism, as a result of the Asian financial crisis from the late 1990s to 2002, helped to show HSBC the exit door on Guam.

-• Also in 2002, Union Bank of California left Guam and Saipan via the sale of its Guam and Northern Marianas business to First Hawaiian Bank's parent company.
+• Also in 2002, Union Bank of California left Guam and Saipan via the sale of its Guam business to First Hawaiian Bank's parent company.

 “In Guam, my home for the past four years, ANZ’s business is strong but needs ongoing investment and focus for it to achieve its potential,” Schaumann said.